 - The Hugh M. MacMullan, Class of 1928 Fund for works by or concerning poets T.S.
 Eliot, Rupert Brooke, and James Elroy Flecker, or for works of early English literature, especially from the Elizabethan and Jacobean periods

 - The Mary L. Hurt Richmond Fund for “any items that Mr. Chapin might have acquired”

 - The Herman Rosse Fund in support of the Herman and Helena Rosse Archive

-- The John T. Snyder Library Fund for works by or concerning author Edwin Arlington Robinson and literature contemporary with Robinson
+- The John T. Snyder Library Fund for works by or concerning author Edwin Arlington Robinson and for literature contemporary with E.A.
+Robinson

 The Chapin Librarian is happy to discuss with donors, in collaboration with the College Development Office and other appropriate parties, the creation of additional funds to help the Library compete in an increasingly expensive rare book marketplace.

 The Chapin Library frequently is offered gifts of books, manuscripts, and other materials, from single items to collections.
 Over the years, gifts-in-kind have enhanced the Library’s ability to support teaching and research at Williams as much as acquisitions made from restricted funds.
 Every gift offered to the Library is weighed on a scale of usefulness, and judged also by factors mentioned in the guiding principles given above.
 The Chapin Librarian is always pleased to confer with potential donors, to view possible gifts, and to advise if suggested gifts are not suitable for addition to the Library’s collections.